quentin-dev/gba-butano-starter-template/README.md

 1. Clone the repo and `cd` into it
 2. `git submodule update --init`
 3. `make -j$(nproc)`
-4. Open `gbajam-2021.gba` with your favorite emulator and play!
+4. Open `gba-butano-starter-template.gba` with your favorite emulator and play!